shape/

 impl Shape {

-/// simplified.
-This method must remain crate-private to protect the
+/// This method is crate-private to help enforce some invariants.

 let case = Ref::new(case);